Information you need to live a happy, worry-free retirement!

 When did the donut hole start and why?

 The donut hole started in 2006 with the birth of Medicare Part D Prescription Drug plans.
 It was designed to assure that the private insurance carriers had a way to limit their exposure to the high costs of medications.
 When it first began, Plan D enrollees were responsible for 100% of the drug costs while in the coverage gap.
-Health care reform in 2010, however, gradually lowered that percentage, and will shrink the donut hole by 2020 to 25%.
-In 2017, a Part D enrollee in the donut hole pays an average 40% of brand name and 51% of generic medication.
+Health care reform in 2010, however, gradually lowered that percentage.
+The gap was scheduled to close by 2020 to 25%, but the Bipartisan Budget Act of 2018 pushed that date up to 2019.
+In 2018, a Part D enrollee in the donut hole pays an average 35% of brand-name and 44% of generic medication.
 To see how those percentages will decline, refer to the chart here.

 |Year||You'll pay this percentage for brand-name drugs in the coverage gap||You'll pay this percentage for generic drugs in the coverage gap|

 Is there insurance coverage you can buy to avoid the gap in coverage?